JustinPhillipsPDX/OrionEos/README.md

 **Orion Eos** is the unified programming language at the heart of the [**Orion** 🌌](https://github.com/JustinPhillipsPDX/Orion) operating system.
 Designed to seamlessly bridge system-level operations, middleware logic, and user interface components, **Orion Eos** provides a robust, modular, and backward-compatible foundation for building a modern, adaptive OS.

 The inaugural implementation of Orion Eos is known as **Orion Genesis**, marking the first evolution of this language.
-As the language evolves, **Orion Eos** will serve as the core framework for all **Orion** components, enabling effortless updates and integrated AI-driven enhancements.
+As the language evolves, **Orion Eos** will serve as the core framework for all [**Orion** 🌌](https://github.com/JustinPhillipsPDX/Orion) components, enabling effortless updates and integrated AI-driven enhancements.

 ## Features